2️⃣ Black-box Analysis

 Exercise - calculate forced answer importance

 You should fill in the function below, to compute the forced answer importance on a set of chunks and their labelled categories.
-Note that the function takes a list of lists of full CoT rollouts, meaning you'll need to parse out the model's answer from the CoT yourself.
+Note that the function takes a list of lists of full CoT rollouts, meaning you'll need to parse out the model's answer from the CoT yourself using the extract_answer_from_cot helper defined above.

 def calculate_answer_importance(full_cot_list: list[list[str]], answer: str) -> list[float]: